datle1907/Translation-VietNam-to-English/README.md

     [line 2] And it's truly a great honor to have the opportunity to come to this stage twice; I'm extremely grateful.
     [line 3] I have been blown away by this conference, and I want to thank all of you for the many nice comments about what I had to say the other night.

-Now you can train your model using `train.py`.

 ----
 **Copyright note:** Please follow the requirements of OPUS or any other place you took data from.